-As the results show, despite the deep losses experienced in the first two years of as much as 70% of initial investment, Brian's portfolio caught up to the ASX Gold Mining Index and is outperforming against the renowned VanEck's Junior Gold Miners Index (GDXJ) over this period.
+As the results show, despite the deep losses experienced in the first two years of as much as 70% of initial investment, Brian's portfolio is outperforming both the ASX Gold Mining Index and the renowned VanEck's Junior Gold Miners Index (GDXJ) over this period.

 Brian's portfolio rode the turnaround of the gold mining companies' fortunes through a concentration towards mid-tier producing companies that were generating modest positive operating cash flows even through the hardest times in late 2014.
 These companies began to rise strongly in early 2015, notably Northern Star and St Barbara.
 As the gold price in US dollars bottomed in late 2015, the gold mining companies were gearing up for the next leg of the rally.
 The market jitters of early 2016 brought oil to below US$30 and this provided strong tailwinds on gold mining companies.
 The gold equities market along with gold stagnated from late 2016 to mid-2019, which was a testing period.
 During this time, Brian spent time studying the drivers of value in the gold stocks and reallocated his portfolio accordingly.
 By the time the gold price rallied, he was able to take advantage of this.
 The graph showed that since mid-2019, his portfolio took off sharply and left the other two indices far behind.

 Since 2017, Brian has developed a more systematic approach to valuing and selecting gold mining companies to include into his portfolio.
 Given the increase in the price of gold in mid-2019, Brian's portfolio began to outperform against the ASX Gold Mining Index.
 The selloff in early 2020 as a result of the market panicking over the outbreak of the Wuhan virus did hit Brian's portfolio harder than it did the ASX Gold Mining Index.
 The subsequent recovery saw his portfolio again take off more strongly.
-At present, Brian can confidently say that his portfolio has a track record to deliver outperforming returns against the ASX Gold Mining Index.
-There is value in his work, and it has been tested over time and proven to be successful.
+At present, Brian's investment track record clearly confirms he can deliver outperforming returns against the ASX Gold Mining Index and the GDXJ.
+He has tried and tested his method through the gold price cycle, proving its success against formidable competition.

 Geometric return considers the compound return of $1 invested over the entire period, rather than the daily fluctuations.